tomrist/cs5830-spring2022/README.md

 There will be several opportunities for extra credit, as well.
 The current plan is to have four homework assignments spread across the semester.
 Details and schedule will be released in the first week of class.

+The final will be a take-home final exam, with short answer questions.

 ### One unit project